onestardao/WFGY/Avatar/docs/README.md

 ## 🌱 What this layer should become over time

-As Avatar grows, docs will likely need to keep getting clearer, not just longer.
+As Avatar grows, Docs will likely need to keep getting clearer, not just longer.

-A good docs layer should continue to do three things well:
+A good Docs layer should continue to do three things well:

 1. reduce startup friction
 2. reduce misreading
 3. reduce bad tuning and bad recovery habits

-That means future docs growth should stay disciplined.
+That means future Docs growth should stay disciplined.

-New docs pages should exist because they solve a real operational problem, not because more pages feel more complete.
+New Docs pages should exist because they solve a real operational problem, not because more pages feel more complete.

 This is important.

 A branch can become unreadable through documentation sprawl just as easily as it can through theory sprawl.

-So docs growth should remain task-driven.
+So Docs growth should remain task-driven.

 ---